2019 Intensive Program Offerings:

 - Individuals registering for Thorpe’s Recovery Tune Up must have minimum three (3) months clean and sober time.

-For more information about our intensives, times and prices please contact our administration office at:
+For more information about our intensives, times and fees, please contact our administration office at:

 The Thorpe Recovery Centre takes a well-rounded approach to ensure clients are on the path to recovery and don’t substitute one addiction for another.
 Curriculum is tailored to each individual’s needs, and includes several core lectures, specialty groups and support groups to guide clients on their journey.